Ali-Stanford/MisleadingGalleryOfFluidMotionByAI/README.md

-# MisleadingGalleryOfFluidMotionByAI
-A Misleading Gallery of Fluid Motion by Generative Artificial Intelligence
+# A Misleading Gallery of Fluid Motion by Generative Artificial Intelligence